mitogen-hq/mitogen/docs/ansible.rst

 Interpreter Recycling
 ~~~~~~~~~~~~~~~~~~~~~

-To avoid accidental DoS of targets, the extension stops creating persistent
+To prevent accidental DoS, the extension stops creating persistent interpreters
-interpreters after the 20th interpreter has been created.
-Instead the most
+after the 20th interpreter has been created.
+Instead the most recently created
-recently created interpreter is shut down to make room for any new interpreter.
+interpreter is shut down to make room for any new interpreter.
+This is to avoid
-This is to avoid situations like below from triggering memory exhaustion by
+situations like below from triggering memory exhaustion by spawning a huge
-spawning a huge number of interpreters.
+number of interpreters.

 .. code-block:: yaml